Churchill Square (Edmonton): History

-Historically, Edmonton's main square was Market Square, located just to the south of Churchill Square, on the site of the present Milner Library.
-The City Market was housed in Market Square from its beginning in 1900, originally with the market happening outdoors.
-Successive plans were considered to develop the square into a civic centre, beginning in 1912.
+Historically, Edmonton's main square was Market Square, located just to the south of Churchill Square, on the site of the present Milner Library. the square into a civic centre, beginning in 1912.
 A building was built far away on 107 Avenue for the market to be moved indoors in November 1914, but was never used for this purpose and was boycotted by vendors and customers.
 The market returned to its original location and the city agreed to help construct a shelter.
 Beginning in 1915 the market was moved indoors, and by 1920 only overflow stalls were outside.
 From 1916, when the shelter was built, to 1965, when it moved off the site, the market flourished as the hub of Edmonton life.
 The City Market was finally shifted east to 97 Street, and the area was redeveloped according to a plan to create a "civic centre" in the area by constructing the new art gallery and library to accompany the new city hall which had been built in 1957.

 In 1969, Lillian Shirt drew national media attention for protesting housing discrimination by erecting a tipi on the square.
 During the protest, which lasted 12 days, was joined by several others who set up tents and an additional tipi.

 Churchill Square has undergone several face-lifts, the most recent, expensive, and most controversial, being completed in 2004, in time for Edmonton's Centennial Celebrations.
 These renovations saw the removal of a large amount of green space, as well as the building of several new structures in the square including an amphitheatre, a waterfall, as well as several structures for retail space (currently occupied by the Three Bananas Cafe and Tix on the Square).

 Transportation

 Churchill Square is well served by the Edmonton Transit System, being located above Churchill LRT Station, and also near a bus transfer point at CN Tower.
-St. Albert Transit and Strathcona County Transit also run three bus routes each (StAT routes 201, 202 & 211 & SCT routes 401, 402, & 413) past Churchill Square.
+St. Albert Transit and Strathcona County Transit also run three bus routes each (StAT routes 201, 202 & 211 & SCT routes 401, 411, & 413) past Churchill Square.

-Currently under construction, the new Valley Line LRT will expand Churchill Station with an above-ground platform on the south end of the square on 102 Avenue.